Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

     - Check the [Bicep](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/) or [Terraform](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/) module indexes for the proposed module to make sure it is not already available or being worked on.
     - Ensure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
     - Check if the module is added to the "`Proposed`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
-    - Check if the requestor is a Microsoft FTE
+    - Check if the requestor is a Microsoft FTE.
     - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only!
 You can look them up by their name or using the Microsoft internal "[1ES Open Source Assistant Browser Extension](https://docs.opensource.microsoft.com/tools/browser/)".
 Make sure you capture any decisions regarding the module in the comments section.
     - Make adjustments to the module's name/classification as needed.
-    - Change the name of the issue to reflect the module's name and language, i.e.,
+    - Change the name of the issue to reflect the module's name, i.e.,
       - After the "[Module Proposal]:" prefix, change the issues name to the module's approved name between backticks, i.e., \` and \`, e.g., `avm/res/sql/managed-instance` for a Bicep module, or `avm-res-compute-virtualmachine` for a Terraform module.
-      - If it's a Bicep module, add "(bicep)" to the end of the issue's name; if it's a Terraform module, add "(tf)" to the end of the issue's name
       - Example:
-        - "[Module Proposal]: `avm/res/sql/managed-instance` (bicep)"
+        - "[Module Proposal]: `avm/res/sql/managed-instance`"
-        - "[Module Proposal]: `avm-res-compute-virtualmachine` (tf)"
+        - "[Module Proposal]: `avm-res-sql-managedinstance`"
+    - Check if the GitHub Policy Service Bot has correctly applied the module language label: "<mark style="background-color:#1D73B3;color:white;">Language: Bicep 💪</mark>" or "<mark style="background-color:#7740B6;color:white;">Language: Terraform 🌐</mark>"
 3. Apply relevant labels
-    - Module language: "<mark style="background-color:#1D73B3;color:white;">Language: Bicep 💪</mark>" or "<mark style="background-color:#7740B6;color:white;">Language: Terraform 🌐</mark>"

     - Module classification (resource/pattern): "<mark style="background-color:#D3D3D3;">Class: Resource Module 📦</mark>" or "<mark style="background-color:#A9A9A9;">Class: Pattern Module 📦</mark>"
     - If it's a module that will be migrated from CARML/TFVM, add the related "<mark style="background-color:#00796F;color:white;">Status: Migrate from CARML 🚛</mark>" or the "<mark style="background-color:#00796F;color:white;">Status: Migrate from TFVM 🚛</mark>" label.